framps/raspberryTools/README.md

 6. [retrieveLifetimeWrites.sh](#retrievelifetimewritessh) - Either retrieves the LifetimeWrites of one or all existing ext2/ext3 and ext4 partitions.
 Helps to get an idea when the SD card or disk will reach it's end of life.

-7. [findRaspis.sh](#findraspissh) - Scan the local net for Raspberries and print the IPs, macs and hostnames sorted by IP
+7. [findRaspis.sh](#findraspissh) - Scan the local net for Raspberries and print the IPs, macs and hostnames sorted by IP.
+A config file allows to show meaningful descriptions to the mac system instead of the hostname

 8. [smsRelay.py](#smsrelaypy) - Receives all SMS and forwards them to an eMail.
 UMTS stick and python2 required